sidharthkumarpradhan/Coursera_Capstone/README.md

 # Road Accident Analysis
-Capstone Project \n Hello everyone this project is for the fullfilment of IBM Data Professional Course on Coursera
+Capstone Projec for the fullfilment of IBM Data Professional Course on Coursera